vtex/styleguide/react/components/EXPERIMENTAL_Table/README.md

 ##### Columns

 - A button that toggles columns visibility.
-- It is recommended to combine it with the `useTableVisiblitity` hook.
+- It is recommended to combine it with the `useTableVisibility` hook.

 ```ts
 enum Alignment {